Charles Wyrsch

 Charles Wyrsch (5 July 1920 – 16 June 2019) was a Swiss artist and painter.

 Early life

 Wyrsch was born in Buochs, Nidwalden in July 1920.
 His mother died seven days after having given birth on puerperal fever.
 His father, Carl II Wyrsch, married a second time.
 From this marriage came eight children.
 Wyrsch grew up with his grandparents, Carl I and Maria in Buochs.
 From 1935 to 1938, he was trained as a painter at his father's place.

-Like his great grand uncle Johann Melchior Wyrsch, he aspired to study in depth art in some of the most prestigious Swiss and French art schools.
+Like his great-granduncle Johann Melchior Wyrsch, he aspired to study in depth art in some of the most prestigious Swiss and French art schools.

 Art studies

 From 1939 to 1943 he attended the School of Applied Arts in Lucerne.

 In the same year Wyrsch left for academic study at the "Ecole des Beaux-Arts" in Geneva.
 To top off his studies, he was awarded the Prize of the City of Geneva.
 This price included the use of a studio for a year, five hundred francs and ten days' journey to Paris with art students from all over Switzerland.
 Back in Switzerland, he took three months private lessons with Albert Pfister in Erlenbach and learned to know the Fauves and the Expressionists.

 After this examination favored by Pfister on colors he followed another program at a school of applied arts, this time in Basel with Ernst Buchner and the sculptor Walter Bodmer, with whom he mainly dealt with matters of form.
 In 1949 he temporarily moved to Paris.